RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

-This optimization should converge in about 13 optimization steps. geomeTRICOptimizer writes out 2 trajectory files that can be visualized: geometric_OPTtraj.xyz (active-region only) geometric_OPTtraj_Full.xyz (full system) using e.g VMD:
+This optimization should converge in about 13 optimization steps.
+Optimizer writes out 2 trajectory files that can be visualized: geometric_OPTtraj.xyz (active-region only) geometric_OPTtraj_Full.xyz (full system) using e.g VMD:
 See :doc:`Geometry-optimization`

 .. code-block:: text